 Professor Eva Lloyd

-In 2013 Eva was awarded an Honorary OBE for Services to Education: http://tinyurl.com/q3kc5ea
+In 2013 Eva Lloyd was awarded an Honorary OBE for services to education.

 Eva has extensive experience of advising civil servants in the Department for Education and Department of Health on the development and implementation of early childhood policy.

 Between 2010 and 2012 she was a member of an expert panel advising NICE on the development of its public health guidance on social and emotional wellbeing in the early years.

 - Graduate Member of the British Psychological Society;

 - Member of the BPS Developmental Psychology Section;

 Eva Lloyd is media spokesperson for the British Psychological Society.